NamanAgarwal18/Project_LIPI-Programming-Language-Interpreter-/README.md

 * In Lipi the words need to carefully spaced out.
 * Lipi supports recursion.
 * A variable is only available from inside the function it is created.
+* Lipi can take use of arrays and in Lipi you also have the option to resize array dynamically.
+* In Lipi arrays are passed by reference to the fucntions.

 ## Language Grammar
 <details><summary><b> Click Here To See <i><ins>Language Grammar </ins></i></b></summary>